radiukpavlo/python-programming/01_Lesson_Introduction/.ipynb_checkpoints/lesson_1_intro-checkpoint.md

 ### Python File

-First open your project folder, 30DaysOfPython.
-If you don't have this folder, create a folder name called 30DaysOfPython.
+First open your project folder, PythonProgramming.
+If you don't have this folder, create a folder name called PythonProgramming.
 Inside this folder, create a file called helloworld.py.
 Now, let's do what we did on python interactive shell using visual studio code.

 The Python interactive shell was printing without using **print** but on visual studio code to see our result we should use a built in function *print().
 The *print()* built-in function takes one or more arguments as follows *print('arument1', 'argument2', 'argument3')*.
 See the examples below.